medialab/minet/README.md

 optional arguments:
-  -h, --help                                      show this help message and exit --contents-in-report                            Whether to include retrieved contents, e.g. html, directly in the report
+  -h, --help                                      show this help message and exit --contents-in-report, --no-contents-in-report   Whether to include retrieved contents, e.g. html, directly in the report
                                                   and avoid writing them in a separate folder.
 This requires to standardize encoding and won't work on binary formats.
   -d OUTPUT_DIR, --output-dir OUTPUT_DIR          Directory where the fetched files will be written.
 Defaults to "content".